 - The instructions are somewhat lacking

-If you are looking for an affordable option that is still a pretty solid option, then you will be happy with the Mongoose Artery Gravel Road Bike.
+If you are looking for an affordable option that is still a pretty solid option, then you will be happy with the Mongoose Ledge Road Bike.
 This bike has a bunch of a fantastic features, and it’s a key example of what a bike at this budget should be like.

 The bike isn’t excessively flashy looking but it still looks quite sleek nonetheless.
 It consists of a solid construction which means it will last for a long time.
 It comes with a 21 speed drivetrain so it is an effective racer.
 You don’t need to worry about compromising on ride performance because of the low price - this is certainly not an issue with this bike.